• The Crypto Fire

 2. Supply: Higher prices encourage suppliers to produce more, while lower prices discourage production.

 • Conversely, regulatory crackdowns can decrease demand, causing prices to drop.
+This shock, then, can move the crypto market quickly.

 V. Understanding Price Elasticity